venomsagar1/BYPASS-BOT-V2/README.md

 [Bruce](https://Brooklyn888@github.com) - Owner Of Bypass Bot Repo.

 #Warning
-Those Who are Forking This Repo,Be Careful.Its my private repo.I modiedfied by my self.
+Those Who are Forking This Repo,Be Careful.Its my private repo.I modified by my self.

 ## Supported Links